 Cartosat-1 Digital Elevation Model (CartoDEM) is a National DEM developed by the Indian Space Research Organization (ISRO).
 It is derived from the Cartosat-1 stereo payload launched in May 2005.
 The Cartosat DEM is referenced to the WGS84 ellipsoid model (and hence have ellipsoidal elevation).
 The source data at 30m resolution can be downloaded from BHUVAN.

 Shuttle Radar Topography Mission (SRTM) is an international project spearheaded by the U.S. National Geospatial-Intelligence Agency (NGA) and the U.S. National Aeronautics and Space Administration (NASA).
 During its 11-day mission, the space shuttle Endeavour orbited the Earth 16 times and captured Earth’s topography at 1 arc-second (30 meters) for over 80% of the Earth’s surface.
 An easy interface to download SRTM 30m data is the 30-Meter SRTM Tile Downloader.
 SRTM data is distributed with referenced to the EGM96 geoid model (and hence have orthometric elevations)

 Both the datasets have the same horizontal srs but a different vertical srs.
-So we can reference them using EPSG codes as follows:
+So we can reference them using a proj strings as follows:

 SRTM = WGS84 ellipsoid with EGM96 elevation

 +proj=longlat +datum=WGS84 +no_def

 So now the conversion between the 2 is a matter of specifying the source and target srs.

 Below is the command used for converting Cartosat-1 DEM to orthometric elevation.